 Treatment of Lettuce Mosaic Virus

-Lettuce mosaic control is being attempted in two ways.
-The number one way is via testing for the virus in seed and then planting the uninfected seeds.
+Lettuce mosaic control is attempted in two ways.
+The number one way is by testing for the virus in seed and then planting the uninfected seeds.
 Testing is done three different ways: direct reading of lettuce seeds, inoculation of seed with an indexing host or through a serological technique.
 The goal is to only sell and plant uninfected seed per 30,000 seeds tested.
 A second lettuce mosaic control method is the incorporation of virus resistance into the seed itself.

 Ongoing weed control and immediate plowing in of harvested lettuce are of importance in the control of LMV, as is aphid management.
 There are currently some LMV resistant lettuce varieties available.
 You may also choose to grow endive as the green of choice in the home garden as it is much more disease resistant.